-- End of Days, statting Gabriel Byrne as The Devil, and Arnold Schwarzenegger as the protagonist Jericho Cane, a retired cop.
+- End of Days, starring Gabriel Byrne as The Devil, and Arnold Schwarzenegger as the protagonist Jericho Cane, a retired cop.

 - The Seventh Sign, starring Demi Moore and Michael Biehn

-- From Hell, starring Johnny Depp, based on the eponymous comic book series.
+- From Hell, starring Johnny Depp, based on the comic book series of the same name.

 - Bless the Child, starring Kim Basinger